How your diet can improve your mental health

 - GABA (Gamma-aminobutyric acid) has a calming effect including helping to reduce stress and anxiety, and promote sleepiness.

 Low levels of these neurotransmitters are associated with mental health symptoms and diagnoses.
+Learn more about the gut-brain axis in 'Why your gut is your second brain'.

 Foods with a positive impact on mental health